Open Data Hub logo

 • For an example notebook that uses the API, see notebooks/memory_estimator_example.ipynb file.

-Compare the performance of OSFT and SFT training algorithms
+Compare the performance of OSFT, SFT, and LoRA training algorithms

-You can use the OSFT (Orthogonal Subspace Fine-Tuning) and SFT (Supervised Fine-Tuning) algorithms in the Training Hub.
+You can use the Orthogonal Subspace Fine-Tuning (OSFT), Supervised Fine-Tuning (SFT), and Low-Rank Adaptation (LoRA) algorithms in Training Hub.

 Use SFT to fine-tune a model on supervised datasets with support for: